 Uber cuts 600 jobs in India as lockdown hits business

-Uber Technologies Inc will cut around 600 jobs in India as part of its plans to cut 23per cent of its global workforce, as the company navigates a lockdown that has brought businesses in the country to a grinding halt.
+Ride hailing company Uber Technologies Inc's Indian arm will cut 600 jobs across functions, as it navigates a strict coronavirus lockdown that has brought businesses to a grinding halt, Uber India President Pradeep Parameswaran said on Tuesday.

-BENGALURU: Uber Technologies Inc will cut around 600 jobs in India as part of its plans to cut 23per cent of its global workforce, as the company navigates a lockdown that has brought businesses in the country to a grinding halt.
+BENGALURU: Uber Technologies Inc has cut about 600 jobs in India as part of plans to reduce its global workforce by 23per cent, the company said on Tuesday, joining local rival Ola as the COVID-19 pandemic crushes demand for app-based cab services.

-Last week, Uber said it would focus on its core businesses of ride-hailing and food delivery, and cut staffing by more than a third globally in an attempt to become profitable despite the coronavirus pandemic.
+Last week, Uber said it would focus on its core businesses in ride-hailing and food delivery and cut staffing globally in an attempt to become profitable despite the coronavirus pandemic.

-The company's rival in India, SoftBank Group-backed Ola said last week it would cut abut 1,400 jobs as a lockdown brought down revenue by 95per cent in the last couple of months.
+Laid off employees will receive a minimum of 10 weeks worth of payout, medical insurance coverage for the next six months and other help, Parameswaran added.

-Both Ola and Uber's business came to a halt in late March as India enforced a countrywide lockdown to contain the spread of the virus.
-The government has since lifted some restrictions, but companies across the board face challenges as demand for their services have dropped.
+The ride-hailing taxi business in India came to a halt in late March as the government enforced a countrywide lockdown to contain the spread of the virus.
+The lockdown has since been eased, but companies across sectors face challenges as demand for their services has dropped.

+Uber's main rival in India - SoftBank Group-backed Ola - said last week it would cut about 1,400 jobs as the lockdown brought down revenue by 95per cent in the last couple of months.

 (Reporting by Chandini Monnappa in Bengaluru; Editing by Vinay Dwivedi and Shounak Dasgupta)